zKOSMOSz/AWiki/README.md

 # AWiki

 This is a static wiki built with React and TypeScript.
 You can easily create your own wiki without any extra effort.
+It features a clean, modern interface inspired by documentation sites like Nextra and GitBook.

 > [!WARNING]
 > This project currently requires a code review, as it was initially built using AI.
 We would welcome a review from anyone with knowledge of React, TypeScript, and static site generation.